aakarshsak/ai-for-bharat/workshop1-content-summarizer/README.md

-# 📝 Content Summarizer
+# 📝 URL Post Summarizer

-An AI-powered web application that transforms any blog post, article, or online content into concise summaries using Amazon Bedrock and Claude.
+An AI-powered web application that summarizes any blog post or article from a URL using Amazon Bedrock and Claude.

 ---